Table of Contents

 - Spread out these efforts in a way that gets you an early start and refreshes the memory of your campaign periodically.

-- For instance, you can start by sending out text blasts three months before election day.
+Here is a tip: You can start by sending out text blasts three months before election day.
 A month after that, you follow up with a phone call.
-Visit the homes of voters who prefer detailed, personal discussions in the weeks leading up to election day.
+Visit the homes of voters who prefer detailed, personal discussions in the weeks leading up to election day. |

-An important guide for candidates canvassing voters to reduce campaigning complexities: The Only Political Campaign Checklist You Need to Organize Your Efforts |
+Read Also: The Only Political Campaign Checklist You Need to Organize Your Efforts

 3. Invest in a variety of political canvassing channels: How effective is political canvassing